morteako/monoids-functional.christmas/monoids.md

 ```

 Back to our "problem" with the min/max identity elements:
-If we now wrap up our type inside a `Maybe`, the result is more sensible(?)
+If we now wrap up our type inside a `Maybe`, the result is more sensible.
 ```haskell
 >fold [] :: Maybe (Min Int)
 Nothing